 If we strip it of this original meaning, the meaning of Christmas ceases to have an authentic Christian imprint.

 "Above all," he stressed, "we Christians must reaffirm with deep and heartfelt conviction the truth of Christ's Nativity in order to bear witness above all to the awareness of a free gift that is wealth not only for us, but for everyone.
+Benedict XVI.

 The first feature of the Christmas tree is its ability to keep the leaves alive in winter that is why spruce or pine trees are used.
 "It was a symbol of eternity and the life of God that never passes away.
 Therefore, applying it to the life of God that never passes, applying it to the Son of God who comes with us at Christmas gives it that sense also of God who makes himself present in the midst of humanity," says D. Bernardo Estrada, Professor at the PUSC.

 "The Christmas tree and the gifts proper to these dates are a way of remembering that from the tree of the Cross come all good things...
-This is why the tradition of putting Christmas gifts for children under the tree has a Christian meaning: in the face of a consumerist culture that tends to ignore the Christian symbols of the Christmas holidays, let us prepare to celebrate the birth of the Savior with joy, transmitting to the new generations the values of the traditions that are part of the heritage of our faith and culture."
+This is why the tradition of putting Christmas gifts for children under the tree has a Christian meaning: in the face of a consumerist culture that tends to ignore the Christian symbols of the Christmas holidays, let us prepare to celebrate the birth of the Savior with joy, transmitting to the new generations the values of the traditions that are part of the heritage of our faith and culture.".
+Benedict XVI.

 Pope Francis recommends that to live the true meaning of the Christian Christmas, the first thing to do is to make room for the Child to be born.
 Some practical advice from the Holy Father is: